 What do you think of the Limited Edition LEGO Kits?

 I really like the Large Cathedral LEGO Kit because that represents our Cathedral and once it is built you can see the detail.
 Click here to purchase one!

 Most important moment within the build?

-The most exciting bit was when we started to build upwards because the floor is patio it took us nearly a year to complete it.
+The most exciting bit was when we started to build upwards because the floor took us nearly a year to complete.
 So the first pivotal moment was the raising of the wall and now actually being able to do the pillars and just adding some more detail to the build.

-It’s a lovely project to work on and we can’t wait to put in the stained glass windows in, that would be fantastic as it would add colour to the walls.
+It’s a lovely project to work on and we can’t wait to put in the stained glass windows.
+That would be fantastic as it would add colour to the walls.

 Thank you for this interview Valerie, it was a pleasure to meet you!